IamLiesa/blog_21moves/content/blog/downward-facing-dog-how-to-do-it-correctly.md

 +++
-title = "Downward-Facing Dog: How to do it correctly, common mistakes and variations" description = "Though Downward-Facing Dog is a reguallarly practiced Yoga pose, many students still make mistakes.
+title = "Downward-Facing Dog: How to do it correctly" description = "Though Downward-Facing Dog is a reguallarly practiced Yoga pose, many students still make mistakes.
 Learn how to do it correctly and what to watch out for." date = "2017-02-07T11:50:46+02:00" tags = ["Fitness"]